jasonday/API-to-Frontmatter/README.md

 # API to Frontmatter
 Dumb script to take an API response and convert to markdown files with frontmatter.
+Initially created to take dynamic content from a headless CMS and convert to a markdown based site.

 ## Use: